ztxxkaty/PowerPoint2videos_using-F5-TTS-/README.md

 # Install model-related packages
 pip install -e .
 ```
-### Step 5: Download pre-trained model
+### Step 3: Download pre-trained model and put it in the target folder:
 Download from https://huggingface.co/SWivid/F5-TTS/tree/main/F5TTS_Base
 ```
 model_1200000.safetensors
 ```
-### Step 6: Put the model in the folder of this tool:
+The target folder is:
 ```
 TTS/ckpts/F5TTS_Base
 ```
 or you can search "Put_Model_Here" in the tool folder to find the place to put model~
-### Step 7: Change the content of run.bat
+### Step 4: Change the content of run.bat
 replace the directory of activate.bat with your own path
 ```bash
 CALL "C:\Users\%USERNAME%\anaconda3\Scripts\activate.bat" f5-tts
 ```
 You can find the path by searching "activate.bat" in your computer
-### Step 8: Check out below information in "generate_mp4.py" and change them to meet your own requirements
+### Step 5: Check out below information in "generate_mp4.py" and change them to meet your own requirements
 ```
 generate_mp4.py
 ```
 ![generate_mp4](https://github.com/user-attachments/assets/4d70f9d8-5f0d-4c21-ad4e-a5600b200ea6)

-### Step 9: run the "run.bat"
+### Finally: run the "run.bat"
 ```
 click the run.bat
 ```